gmolveau/starred/README.md

 - [pywebview](https://github.com/r0x0r/pywebview) - Build GUI for your Python program with JavaScript, HTML, and CSS
 - [macro_pack](https://github.com/sevagas/macro_pack) - macro_pack is a tool by @EmericNasi used to automatize obfuscation and generation of Office documents, VB scripts, shortcuts, and other formats for pentest, demo, and social engineering assessments.
 The goal of macro_pack is to simplify exploitation, antimalware bypass, and automatize the process from malicious macro and script generation to final document generation.
 It also provides a lot of helpful features useful for redteam or security research.
 - [TensorFlow-World](https://github.com/astorfi/TensorFlow-World) - :earth_americas: Simple and ready-to-use tutorials for TensorFlow
+- [paperless](https://github.com/the-paperless-project/paperless) - Scan, index, and archive all of your paper documents
 - [XSStrike](https://github.com/s0md3v/XSStrike) - Most advanced XSS scanner.
 - [boltons](https://github.com/mahmoud/boltons) - 🔩 Like builtins, but boltons.
 250+ constructs, recipes, and snippets which extend (and rely on nothing but) the Python standard library.
 Nothing like Michael Bolton.
 - [aiortc](https://github.com/aiortc/aiortc) - WebRTC and ORTC implementation for Python using asyncio
 - [byob](https://github.com/malwaredllc/byob) - An open-source post-exploitation framework for students, researchers and developers.
-- [pelican](https://github.com/getpelican/pelican) - Static site generator that supports Markdown and reST syntax.
-Powered by Python.
 - [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF
 - [AutoSploit](https://github.com/NullArray/AutoSploit) - Automated Mass Exploiter
 - [flask-security](https://github.com/mattupstate/flask-security) - Quick and simple security for Flask applications